Typed Routes

 }

-type gives you access to the typed version of the router instance.
-It's also the ReturnType of the useRouter()
+The Router type gives you access to the typed version of the router instance.
+It's also the ReturnType of the useRouter() function.

 <RouterLink v-slot="{ route }">